This page will be regularly updated throughout the year.

 May 22: Morocco’s Al-Boraq HSR line — the first high-speed segment on the African continent.

 May 22: You need to pay more attention to Donghua Jinlong.
+No, seriously, you need to pay more attention to Donghua Jinlong.

 May 21: Technology transfer has now reversed with EV platform development technical knowledge and know-how developed in China and flowing back to German automakers like Audi.